 - C. When, before the effective date of this amended Zoning Ordinance, a complete application has been filed for a Building Permit for a building or structure which conforms to all applicable regulations in effect prior to the effective date of this ordinance, the building or structure may be completed in accordance with the plans on the basis of which the application was submitted.
 Upon completion, said building or structure may be occupied for the use which was specified on the Building Permit application, provided the use at the time of application was classified as permitted, or if classified as a conditional use, had been approved by the Planning Commission and/or Board of Zoning Appeals.
-Provided, also, if the use originally intended no longer complies with all requirements of this Zoning Ordinance such use shall be a lawful nonconforming use subject to the conditional use provisions of Article 27 of these regulations or, alternatively, as a conditional use subject to the conditional use provisions of Article 30 of these regulations.
+Provided, also, if the use originally intended no longer complies with all requirements of this Zoning Ordinance such use shall be a lawful nonconforming use subject to the conditional use provisions of Article 27 of these regulations.
 However, in the event that said application or permit expires or is suspended or revoked in accordance with Article 36 of these regulations, any new permit application that is submitted after the effective date of this ordinance shall be subject to the regulations in this ordinance. - D. All variances granted prior to the effective date of this amended Zoning Ordinance shall remain in full force and effect subject to the conditions of variance approval.
 However, such variance shall apply only to the specific development standard granted. - E. All conditional use permits granted prior to the effective date of this amended Zoning Ordinance shall remain in full force and effect subject to the conditions of conditional use approval.
 Expansion or change in use shall require compliance with this Zoning Ordinance.